National Bankshares, Inc. Declares

 The Board of Directors of National Bankshares, Inc. (NASDAQ Capital

-President & CEO said, "We are pleased to provide our stockholders
+President & CEO said, "This dividend payment reflects our

 In other business, the Board renewed its authorization